MythicAgents/Medusa/README.md

   # Some job-specific tidy up
   return "Job stopped."
 ```
-This handler can be seen implemented within the download, upload and screenshot commands.
+This handler can be seen implemented within the `download`, `upload`, `watch_dir` and `screenshot` commands.

-Additionally, if the long-running job is expected to provide continuous output, the `sendTaskOutputUpdate` function can be used to update Mythic prior to the task completion.
+Additionally, if the long-running job is expected to provide continuous output, the `sendTaskOutputUpdate` function - included in the base agent, can be used to update Mythic prior to the task completion.
+A dummy function that provides continuous output and can be `jobkill`'d can be seen below.

 ```
-def sendTaskOutputUpdate(self, task_id, output):
-  responses = [{ "task_id": task_id, "user_output": output, "completed": False }]
-  message = { "action": "post_response", "responses": responses }
-  response_data = self.postMessageAndRetrieveResponse(message)
+def dummyFunction(self, task_id):
+  while(True):
+      # Check if we've got a stop signal.
+      if [task for task in self.taskings if task["task_id"] == task_id][0]["stopped"]: return "Job stopped."

+      # Send output back to Mythic
+      self.sendTaskOutputUpdate(self, task_id, "We're still running")

+      time.sleep(10)
 ```

 ## Supported C2 Profiles